ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 | Agricultural & forestry effluents      | Pollution                       |   14|
 | Dams & water management/use            | Natural system modifications    |   14|

-It’s quite similar the ranking in this post on [BirdLife’s website](https://www.birdlife.org/worldwide/news/top-five-threats-birds-may-surprise-you): industrial farming, logging, invasive species, hunting and trapping, climate change.
+It’s quite similar to the ranking in this post on [BirdLife’s website](https://www.birdlife.org/worldwide/news/top-five-threats-birds-may-surprise-you): industrial farming, logging, invasive species, hunting and trapping, climate change.
 Note that these threats have been summarized by species, not by species and location, so this data doesn’t tell us much about the state of each species in the County of Constance.
-If we wanted to characterize the County a bit more via the use of open data, we could use e.g. `osmdata` to get land-use information via OpenStreetMap: instead of bird hides/blinds as in the first post we could get elements related to agriculture for instance.
+If we wanted to characterize the County a bit more via the use of open data, we could use e.g. [`osmdata`](https://ropensci.github.io/osmdata/) to get land-use information via OpenStreetMap: instead of bird hides/blinds as in the first post we could get elements related to agriculture for instance.

 ### Conclusion